 The client then correctly requests the list of snapshots, announcing the requested data space Max IOCTL Out Size, but only offering one credit.
 Since the expected data size is greater than 65536, one credit is not sufficient for this operation and the server correctly therefore responds with STATUS_INVALID_PARAMETER .
 This explains the log entry observed earlier.

 Even if you disable the DisableLargeMTU Setting the client still doesn’t offer more than one credit for a FSCTL_SRV_ENUMERATE_SNAPSHOTS operation and I couldn’t find any other option so far to teach Windows to receive a snapshot lists larger than one packet.
 This leads in fact to an effective limit of roughly 1300 snapshots, the number that fits into a single packet.
-I couldn’t find any answer to the question why Windows isn’t able to handle larger snapshot lists so far.
-I guess this can at least be considered as unwanted behavior or worse simply be a bug in Windows.

 This article is licensed under CC BY-NC-SA 4.0